 4. Market Research

 Knowing who your customers are and what they want is pivotal to understanding how to reach them.
 After all, how are you supposed to reach out to a person if you don’t know who you’re talking to?
 To find out who your market is, you can conduct market research.
 Common methods of market research include: seeking existing data, surveys, focus groups, interviews, and experiments.
+Make sure you understand how the market works and that it may not be a get-rich quick market you think it is.
+Pay attention to customer reviews on other sites as well as on your own.
+Interaction is a crucial part of the market research process.
 At a minimum, use market research to find out the age, gender, interests, socio-economic status, and geographic location of your audience.

 5. Build Out Your Production